kirkja-leikjahonnunar/kirkja/GameClient/Maps/VoxelVillage/README.md

-# Voxel Village Overview
+# Voxel Village
 The Voxel Village is an area within Kirkja that displays voxel creations.
+A fun and colorful place where the player will feel creative yet limited in the tasks and tools at hand.
 Within the village there are numerous quests.
-Upon completion of the player will be granted a set of Voxel Builder Goggles _(voidling bound)_.
+Upon completion of the player will be granted a Voxel Builder Lens that may be use within Void Space to create voxel creations by rotating the voxels in hand.

-A fun and colorful place where the player will feel creative yet limited in the tasks and tools at hand.
+## Storytellers
+Sprinkled throughout the village, **storytellers** are available to instill curiosity the wordcraft arts and facilitate language learning.
+They will take the player on a walking sim like tour of the village's tales.
+It could be a tour guide speech, or a fable, or interactive element.

+The objective of the storytellers is to present stories that may be listened to in different languages.

+### Tools
+- 3D speech bubbles.
+- Text, image, and layout editors.
+- Triggers that activate  further material.

+## Coordinate Space Levels
+The objective of the **Coordinate Space Levels** are to introduce the player to the coordinate systems start-to-finish.
+The camera is sometimes fixed to a specific vantage point to restrict the player's attention and controls.

+## Number Line ³
+The player journeys through areas that have environments that increase in difficulty as the player unlocks different dimensions.

+### Number Line
+The number line level starts in near top down mode.
+The player is restricted to their trench and can only move left and right.

+### Inverted Number Line

+### Infinity Everywhere
+The width of measurement.

+#### Delta Tape Measure
+Hold the tape measure and run to measure the length of the trench, field, maze, etc.

+### Number Line x2
+Forward.

+### Number Line x3
+Build up.

+#### 2D Space
+- Math Space
+- Screen Space

+### 3D Space
+- LH
+- RH
+- Y-up

+List of popular 3D coordinate systems.

 ## UX
 **Player Journey:** Voidling > Mecha Body > Voidling > Voxel Body

 ### Entering the Village
 Within the Mecha Body, the player runs into a dead end.